apache/mynewt-site/docs/os/modules/sensor_framework/sensor_api.md

 #### Setting a Poll Rate for A Sensor

 The sensor manager implements a poller that reads sensor data from a sensor at specified poll intervals.
-An application must call the `sensor_set_poll_rate_ms()` functon to set the poll rate for a sensor in order for poller to poll the sensor.
+An application must call the `sensor_set_poll_rate_ms()` function to set the poll rate for a sensor in order for poller to poll the sensor.

 **Note:** An application needs to register a [sensor listener](/os/modules/sensor_framework/sensor_listener_api.md) to receive the sensor data that the sensor manager poller reads from a sensor.